RiffSustainably at MIDI Music Company

 Claire from Greener Festival with her incredible research and solutions for eco sanitation, recycling, water dispensers etc, that are already being implemented at festivals across the UK need to be more readily available and clearly on hand to advise the music industry on a larger scale.
 Julie’s Bicycle are playing an instrumental role in doing just that, and also bringing big players into the eco-music space and requesting action from the likes of government and music executives.

-So thats one thing #RiffSustainbly aims to do, contact the dots and ensure the right conversations are happing with the right people at the perfect time, to ensure we can help make this mega industry as green as possible.
+So that is one thing #RiffSustainbly aims to do, contact the dots and ensure the right conversations are happening with the right people at the perfect time, to ensure we can help make this mega industry as green as possible.

-Check out some of the Midi Music #MyOceans versions:
+Check out some of the MIDI Music #MyOceans versions now.